 So if you are a side sleeper that loves to sink in and feel hugged by your mattress, then the Casper may not be the right choice for you.
 That said, their latest innovation – adding a zoned support foam layer – has likely resolved that issue.

-But if you love a springy (bouncy) mattress with firm support all around, then the Casper will make you happy.
+But if you love a moderately soft mattress with firm support all around, then the Casper will make you happy.

-Sinkage refers to how deeply a mattress sinks when a weight is bearing down on it.
+Sinkage refers to how deeply a mattress sinks when weight is bearing down on it.

 If a mattress exhibits too much sinkage, then it produces the feeling of being stuck in a swamp.
 In addition to making it hard to get out of bed, sleeping like this can be bad for your health because it creates uneven pressure points, causing you to wake up with aches in certain areas of your body.